Office of International Programs

 Becoming more independent starts at BC.
 The OIP has set the expectation that students invest in their study abroad preparations from adhering to deadlines, navigating the visa process, attending orientations, talking to past participants, and staying abreast of current events in the region.
 We accordingly direct all questions and information directly to students, rather than to parents/family members, and ask that you do the same.

 Many students and their families are understandably concerned about the affordability of study abroad.
 I am happy to let you know that with careful planning you may spend the same as – or sometimes even less than – what you would by living and studying in Chestnut Hill.
-Full financial aid carries over for BC semester programs, and federal and state aid is applied to non-BC approved programs.
+Full financial aid carries over for BC semester programs, and federal and state aid is applied to non-BC approved programs, although external programs are not eligible for BC institutional aid.
 Additionally, students may be eligible for funding opportunities, including those offered through the OIP: the McGillycuddy-Logue Travel Grant, Flood Family Grant, Fung Scholarship, and Mizna Fellowship.

 All of our operations are based on the premise that education abroad should not be reserved for a select few.
 Given the relevance of a global education in preparing students for an increasingly competitive and internationalized workforce, it imperative that all BC students – regardless of background or area of study – have the opportunity to go abroad.